Anophthalmia

-Anophthalmia, (Greek: ἀνόφθαλμος, "without eye"), is the medical term for the absence of one or both eyes.
-Both the globe (human eye) and the ocular tissue are missing from the orbit.
+Anophthalmia (Greek: ἀνόφθαλμος, "without eye") is the medical term for the absence of one or both eyes.
+Both the globe and the ocular tissue are missing from the orbit.
 The absence of the eye will cause a small bony orbit, a constricted mucosal socket, short eyelids, reduced palpebral fissure and malar prominence.
 Genetic mutations, chromosomal abnormalities, and prenatal environment can all cause anophthalmia.
 Anophthalmia is an extremely rare disease and is mostly rooted in genetic abnormalities.
 It can also be associated with other syndromes.

 Causes

 SOX2

 The most common genetic cause for anophthalmia is mutated SOX2 gene.
 Sox2 anophthalmia syndrome is caused by a mutation in the Sox2 gene that does not allow it to produce the Sox2 protein that regulates the activity of other genes by binding to certain regions of DNA.
 Without this Sox2 protein, the activity of genes that is important for the development of the eye is disrupted.
 Sox2 anophthalmia syndrome is an autosomal dominant inheritance, but the majority of patients who have Sox2 anophthalmia are the first in their family history to have this mutation.
 In certain cases, one parent will possess the mutated gene only in their egg or sperm cell and the offspring will inherit it through that.
 This is called germline mosaicism.
 There are at least 33 mutations in the Sox2 gene that have been known to cause anophthalmia.
 Some of these gene mutations will cause the Sox2 protein not to be formed, while other mutations will yield a non-functional version of this protein.